Stuart Kaplan, President and Founder

 Dr. Spitz has been married to his wife, Laurie, for 28 years and has three children, Hayden 24, Jocelyn 22 and Kayla 19.
 His family and dental practice are in the Boston area.

-Jonathan Epstein serves as the Senior Director for Science and Content Development at the American Red Cross within the Preparedness, Health and Safety Services Division.
+Jonathan Epstein currently a Director of Products and Strategy at Health Scholars focuses on virtual training for the healthcare industry.
+Previously, he served as the Senior Director for Science and Content Development at the American Red Cross within the Preparedness, Health and Safety Services Division.
 Epstein lends his extensive clinical, education and training expertise to the development of Red Cross learning and development products and materials for health care and public safety professionals.

 Epstein is an emeritus member of the American Red Cross Scientific Advisory Council, one of the country’s foremost independent panels on first aid, resuscitation, emergency preparedness and safety.
 The Council guides the Red Cross on emergency and safety treatments and practices that align with the latest evidence-based scientific and medical knowledge.
 Epstein served on the Council for 14 years as one of its original members.